A universal finite type invariant of knots in homology 3-spheres: Construction of the invariant

 The domain of this functor is the category $\tang$ with objects the non-associative words in the letters $(+,-)$ and morphisms the $q$--tangles.
 Composition is given by vertical juxtaposition.
 We also define a tensor product by horizontal juxtaposition.

-Define a category $\tA$ whose objects are associative words in the letters $(+,-)$ and whose set of morphisms are $\tA(v,u)=\oplus_X\tA(X)$, where $X$ runs over all compact oriented 1--manifolds with boundary identified with the set of letters of $u$ and $v$, with the following sign convention: for~$u$, a ``$+$'' when the orientation of $X$ goes towards the boundary point and a ``$-$'' when it goes backward, and the converse for~$v$.
+Define a category $\tA$ whose objects are associative words in the letters $(+,-)$ and whose sets of morphisms are $\tA(v,u)=\oplus_X\tA(X)$, where $X$ runs over all homeomorphism classes of compact oriented 1--manifolds with boundary identified with the set of letters of $u$ and $v$, with the following sign convention: for~$u$, a ``$+$'' when the orientation of $X$ goes towards the boundary point and a ``$-$'' when it goes backward, and the converse for~$v$.
 Composition is given by vertical juxtaposition, where the label of a created edge is the product of the labels on the initial two edges.
 The tensor product given by disjoint union defines a strict monoidal structure on $\tA$.

-We recall in Figure \ref{figfunctorZ} the definition of $Z$ on the elementary $q$--tangles, where $\nu\in\A(\xc)\cong\A(\xd)$ is the value of the Kontsevich integral on the zero framed unknot, $\Phi\in\A(\xdop\xdop\xdop)$ is a Drinfeld associator with rational coefficients and $\Delta^{+++}_{u_1,u_2,u_3}:\A(\xdop\xdop\xdop)\to\A(\xdop_{u_1u_2u_3})$ is obtained by applying $(|u_i|-1)$ times the coproduct $\Delta$ on the $i$-th factor.
+We recall in Figure \ref{figfunctorZ} the definition of $Z$ on the elementary $q$--tangles, where $\nu\in\A(\xc)\cong\A(\xd)$ is the value of the Kontsevich integral on the zero framed unknot, $\Phi\in\A(\xdop\xdop\xdop)$ is a Drinfeld associator with rational coefficients and $\Delta^{+++}_{u_1,u_2,u_3}:\A(\xdop\xdop\xdop)\to\A(\xdop_{\{u_1,u_2,u_3\}})$ is obtained by applying $(|u_i|-1)$ times the coproduct $\Delta$ on the $i$-th factor.

-Let $L$ be a surgery presentation.
-Fixing an admissible diagram of $L$, one can view the surgery presentation as a $q$--tangle with empty top and bottom words and write it as the product of two $q$--tangles $\gamma_t$ and $\gamma_b$, see Figure~\ref{figdecouptangle}.
+Let $L$ be a surgery presentation of a $\Q$\SK--pair.
+Fixing an admissible diagram of $L$ (as defined in Section~\ref{subsecBlanchfield}), one can view the surgery presentation as a $q$--tangle with empty top and bottom words and write it as the product of two $q$--tangles $\gamma_t$ and $\gamma_b$, see Figure~\ref{figdecouptangle}.
 The word at the top of $\gamma_b$ and at the bottom of $\gamma_t$ is a product $(v)(w)$, where $w$ corresponds to the part of the tangle which meets the disk $\DD$.
 Set:

-where $I_v$ is the identity on the word $v$ and $G_{w}$ is obtained from $I_{w}$ by adding a label $t$ (resp. $t^{-1}$) on skeleton components associated with a $-$ sign (resp. a $+$ sign), see Figure~\ref{figIvGv}.
-The invariance with respect to isotopy and to the cutting of $\gamma$ is due to the invariance of the functor $Z$ and the following observation of Kricker \cite[Lemma 3.2.4]{Kri}.
+where $I_v$ is the identity on the word $v$ and $G_{w}$ is obtained from $I_{w}$ by adding a label $t$ ({\em resp} $t^{-1}$) on skeleton components associated with a $-$ sign ({\em resp} a $+$ sign), see Figure~\ref{figIvGv}.
+The invariance of $\Zp$, with respect to isotopy of $L$ and to the decomposition of the admissible diagram as the product of $\gamma_t$ and $\gamma_b$, is due to the invariance of the functor $Z$ and the following observation of Kricker \cite[Lemma~3.2.4]{Kri}.

 \begin{lemma} For a beaded Jacobi diagram $D\in\tA(w,v)$, we have $G_v\circ D=D\circ G_w$. \end{lemma} \begin{proof} Apply the relations Hol and \holw\ at all vertices of the diagram. \end{proof}